John-Akech/John-Akech/README.md

 ## 🚀 About Me

-I’m a Software Engineering student focused on using technology to solve real problems.
+I am a Software Engineering student focused on using technology to solve real problems.
 I’m currently learning and building in:

 - 🧠 **Java** & **Python** — core development & problem-solving
-- 📊 **Data Analytics** — making sense of data with tools like Pandas & Seaborn
+- 📊 **Data Analytics** — making sense of data with tools like Numpy, Pandas, Matplotlib, & Seaborn
-- 🤖 **Machine Learning & AI** — building smart systems with TensorFlow & Scikit-learn
+- 🤖 **Machine Learning & AI** — building smart systems with Scikit-learn,Keras & TensorFlow
 - 🌍 **Tech for Social Good** — especially in disaster risk and health sectors

 📌 **Current Project**: [FloodSense](https://github.com/John-Akech/floodsense-chatbot) – A chatbot + flood prediction system for South Sudan.
-📫 Reach me at `johnakech05@gmail.com` | 📞 +250 792 403 049
+📫 Reach me at `johnakec12@gmail.com` | 📞 +250 792 403 049

 ## 🌐 Connect With Me